 One of my co-workers has been off work for about 4 months because of an injury.
 She also has to eat gluten-free foods.
-For her first day back I did not make gluten-free cookies for my Monday cookie day because I was waiting to make sure she was coming back to work.
-Besides I wanted her to make the choice of the cookies she wanted for “Monday Cookie Day”.
+For her first day back, I wanted to surprise her with gluten-free cookies.
+I did not make gluten-free cookies for my Monday cookie day until I was sure she was returning back to work.
+Besides, I wanted her to choose the cookies she wanted for "Monday Cookie Day."

 Well picking out a gluten-free cookie recipe for her was challenging since I love flour when I bake.
-But this naturally gluten-free Italian cookie I am hoping is a hit with her and the rest of the employees.
+But this naturally gluten-free Italian cookie is a hit with her and the rest of the employees.

 Adapted from Bare Feet in the Kitchen

-Put the bittersweet chocolate chips into a microwave dish and melt the chips to the consistency that it can be stirred.
+- Put the bittersweet chocolate chips into a microwave dish and melt the chips to the consistency that the chips can be stirred.
 I did it for about 30 seconds and stirred then heated for about another 20 to 30 seconds.

 - My Breville Sous Chef Food Processor comes with a small bowl in the bigger bowl so I took some of the almond slices and pulsed them till crushed.
 I put them in a bowl.